UVADS/ds5110/09_distributed_data_concepts_and_tools/intro_and_learning_outcomes.md

 - Understand how hot spots lead to data skew
 - Identify the need for partition rebalancing and strategies that support it
 - Understand common types of network faults
-- Examine the concepts and use cases behind Apache Kafka
+- Explain the concepts and benefits of Apache Kafka
-- Describe the pub/sub model
+- Describe the pub/sub model and its benefits
 - Progress toward executing an end-to-end predictive modeling project using a large dataset